Playa de la Arnia, a busy Atlantic beach scene in Cantabria province.

 To get there from the A8 take exit 306, park near the exit bridge and walk!
 Alternatively walk there from Playa de San Antolin.
 Gulpiyuri beach is north of Naves town.

 Playa del Silencio, (Asturias)

-Spain's rugged Asturian coastline has countless beaches and coves, especially around the resort town of Llanes, such as Blue Flag Barro Beach and the surfing beach of Salinas.
-The best-known Asturias beach is unspoilt Playa del Silencio/Gavieiro Beach, famed for its dramatically enclosed bay, though it offers coarse gravel rather than sand; it's near the fishing village of Castañeras, west of Gijón.
+Spain’s rugged Asturian coastline has over 200 beaches and coves, especially around the resort town of Llanes, such as Blue Flag Barro Beach and the surfing beach of Salinas.
+The best-known Asturias beach is unspoilt Playa del Silencio/Gavieiro Beach, famed for its dramatically enclosed bay, though it offers coarse gravel rather than sand;

 Playa de Estorde, La Coruña

 Situated 80 km south west of La Coruña in Galicia, the crescent shape of Estorde beach is about a half km long with fine white sand and calm waters.
 Usually a peaceful hideaway, it becomes a playground for locals on Sundays.

 Playa de Rodas (Praia das Rodas), Las Islas Cies

 The wild and spectacular Galicia region north of Portugal, has more striking beaches with fewer people on them than just about anywhere in Spain.